-Petrol, Diesel Price Today Announced: Check Fuel Rates in Delhi, Mumbai, Other Cities
+Petrol, Diesel Price Today Announced: Check Fuel Rates In Delhi, Mumbai, Other Cities

-Fuel prices are one of the major concerns of the common man as even a slight fluctuation in the rates of petrol and diesel can disturb the whole household budget.
-As the fuel prices increase, the rates of public transport such as auto-rickshaws and cabs also increase marginally causing a panic in the regular commuters.
-The fuel prices in India depends on the dynamic fuel pricing system which changes on a regular basis.
-Therefore, fuel rates are revised daily.
-In India, the fuel charges in major cities have remain steady from over two months now on August 1.
-Ever since the union Finance Minister Nirmala Sitharaman has announced the decision of centre to reduce the excise duty on fuel, the prices have stayed constant for petrol and diesel.
-On May 21, the centre took a decision in the favour of the common man and brought down the petrol by Rs 8 per litre and rate of diesel by Rs 6 per litre in the country.
+Petrol and diesel prices in India remain unchanged on Tuesday, August 2.
+It has been over two months since fuel rates across the country have witnessed a change.
+After the rate for Domestic LPG cylinder was increased last month, it was speculated that the government will also hike the fuel prices.
+Ever since the beginning of this year, the fluctuation in the petrol and diesel prices was becoming a cause of concern for common people.
+However, in May, the central government slashed the excise duty on petrol and diesel in the country.
+Because of this, the price of petrol fell by Rs 8 per litre and diesel price fell by Rs 6 per litre across the country.

-Not just this, after the Centre’s decision, many state governments including Kerala, Maharashtra, Odisha, and Rajasthan also gave the citizens a relaxation by reducing state-imposed taxes in their respective states.
-However, even after slashing down of fuel rates by a marginal amount, the fuel prices are still very high in many Indian states.
+As fuel prices are determined by a variety of factors, they are regularly revised in India by public sector Oil Marketing Companies (OMCs).
+The prices of petrol and diesel differ from state to state as the retail price is finalised after adding local taxes, VAT (Value Added Tax), freight charges, and so on.

-While in Delhi, petrol and diesel are getting sold at Rs 96.72 per litre and Rs 89.62 per litre respectively, Mumbai is selling the petrol at at Rs 106.31 per litre and the diesel at Rs 94.27 per litre.
-In another major city, Kolkata, the petrol is standing at Rs 106.03 per litre and diesel price is Rs 92.76 per.
-Despite the double reduction, Chennai is still having petrol rate of Rs 102.63 per litre and diesel price is Rs 94.24 per litre in the state.
+On August 2, the cost of petrol in Delhi is Rs 96.72 per litre, while the diesel rate is Rs 89.62 per litre in the national capital.
+In Mumbai, petrol and diesel prices are still high at Rs 106.31 per litre and Rs 94.27 per litre respectively, despite price cuts last month.
+While in Kolkata, petrol is selling at Rs 106.03 per litre and diesel price is at Rs 92.76 per litre.
+In Chennai, the cost of petrol and diesel are Rs 102.63 and Rs 94.24 per litre, respectively.

-Check out fuel rates in major cities like Delhi, Mumbai and others:
+Check out fuel rates in major cities including Delhi, Mumbai and others on August 2, 2022:

 Delhi